Ministry for the Environment

-- farm map identifying features such as waterways, critical source (discharge of contaminant) areas, high erosion-prone areas and other risks to the health of the freshwater ecosystem
+- farm maps identifying features such as waterways, critical source (discharge of contaminant) areas, and other risks to freshwater and freshwater ecosystems

-- risk assessment across specific activities including irrigation, application of nutrients and effluent, winter grazing, stock-holding areas, stock exclusion, offal pits, and farm rubbish pits
+- a risk assessment across farming and growing activities such as irrigation, application of nutrients and effluent, winter grazing, stock-holding areas, stock exclusion, offal pits, and farm rubbish pits

-- schedule of actions to manage identified features and address identified risks.
+- a schedule of actions to manage identified features and address identified risks.

 Freshwater farm plans will need to be: